GrACE: A Generative Approach to Better Confidence Elicitation and Efficient Test-Time Scaling in Large Language Models: Methodology

 \subsubsection{Setting Target Confidence for \modelname}

 To guide the model to generate a discriminative and well-calibrated confidence score $c$, it is important to set target confidences for responses $\bm{y}$ that are distributionally sharp and numerically aligned with their actual probability of correctness \cite{kuleshov2015calibrated}.
-Traditional methods use binary labels as confidence targets, leading to only a sharp distribution with poor calibration \cite{guo2017calibration}.
-We propose to smooth the confidence target and ensure calibration by grouping the training data and assigning the empirical accuracy within each group as the supervision target.
+Traditional methods use binary labels as confidence targets, leading to only a sharp distribution with poor calibration \cite{niculescu2005predicting}.
+We propose to smooth the confidence target and ensure calibration by grouping the training data and assigning the empirical accuracy within each group as the target confidence.
 The grouping is determined by the outputs of a linear probe trained with binary labels, which helps ensure a sharper distribution.
-Specifically, we take the question-answer pair $(\bm{x},\bm{y})$ as input to the model and probe an uncalibrated confidence score $s$ from the last hidden layer $L$ of the model for generation in sequence length $N$ with a linear probe parameterized with $\theta$, formulated as:
+Specifically, given training set $ \mathcal{D} = \left\{ (\bm{x}_i, \bm{y}_i, f(\bm{y}_i)) \right\}_{i=1}^{|\mathcal{D}|}$, we probe an uncalibrated confidence score $s$ from the last hidden layer $L$ of the model for generation in sequence length $N$ with a linear probe parameterized with $\theta$, formulated as:

 We perform k-fold binning \cite{liu2024enhancing} to align $s$ from probing with response accuracy for every training sample.
-Specifically, we partition the dataset into $k$ folds, iteratively train the linear classifier on $k-1$ folds and test on the remaining fold until all the samples in the training data $(\bm{x}, \bm{y})$ are annotated with $s$.
-To convert $s$ to response accuracy, we group the data into bins with equal intervals according to $s$ and calculate the accuracy $\text{A}_j$ in each bin $B_j$.
-Let the target $t_i = A_j$ if the data point $(\bm{x}_i, \bm{y}_i) \in B_j$.
-The resulting calibration set is defined as:
+Specifically, we partition the dataset into $k$ folds, iteratively train the linear probe on $k-1$ folds with mean squared error loss, and test on the remaining fold until all the samples in the training data $(\bm{x}, \bm{y})$ are annotated with $s$.
+To convert $s$ to response accuracy, we group the data into $M$ bins with equal intervals according to $s$ and calculate the accuracy $\text{A}_m$ in each bin $m$.
+Let the target $t_i = A_m$ if the data point $i\in\mathcal{B}_m$, where $\mathcal{B}_m$ denotes the set of indices belonging to bin $m$.
+The resulting calibration set is defined as $ \mathcal{D}_c = \left\{ (\bm{x}_i, \bm{y}_i, t_i) \right\}_{i=1}^{|\mathcal{D}_c|}$.
 In this way, we obtain targets for \modelname that are numerically equal to the accuracies within each group and sharply distributed, as the probe is trained to assess the factuality of the question–answer pairs.
+In Appendix~\ref{appd:target} and~\ref{appd:relationship}, we plot the kernel density estimation of the target confidence and demonstrate that aligning the predicted confidence with the target confidence $t$ improves the calibration by reducing the expected calibration error.